 A classic New York steakhouse, Old Homestead is known for being the best of the best.
 At its Atlantic City location in the Borgata, Old Homestead continues its 150-year history of serving the finest steaks around.

-Diners will find jumbo lump crab cakes and tempura battered shrimp among the starters as well as a long list of entrées and steaks, including the signature 34-ounce Gotham rib steak.
-There are hundreds of wines available so you can create your perfect pairing.
+Service here is consistently good, and we’ve never had a bad meal.
+With jumbo lump crab cakes, crab-stuffed scallops, and a long list of entrées and steaks, what’s not to like?
+The signature 34-ounce Gotham rib steak is a standout, and there are hundreds of wines available so you can create your perfect pairing.

 Gordon Ramsay Pub & Grill

-Very few of the top places to eat in AC offer all-day dining, so Gordon Ramsay Pub & Grill at Caesars is unique.
-That means that visitors can have shepherd’s pie, fish and chips, and other British-inspired dishes from morning till night.
-Plus, there are more than two dozen beers on tap.
+Very few of the top places to eat in AC offer all-day dining, so Gordon Ramsay Pub & Grill is unique.
+That means that you can have shepherd’s pie, fish and chips, and other British-inspired dishes from noon till night.
+There are also lots of typical breakfast choices such as eggs Benedict and a croissant breakfast sandwich to enjoy among the UK-themed decor.

 Girasole

 Hand-crafted, cooked-to-order food is the name of the game at Girasole.
-Just off the boardwalk, this family-run restaurant offers fresh seafood, house made pasta, and more than 10 choices for pizza cooked in their stone oven.
+Just off the boardwalk, this family-run restaurant offers fresh seafood, house made pasta, and more than 10 choices for pizza cooked in their stone oven in the dining room.

 Knife & Fork Inn

 Steaks and seafood are the stars at Knife & Fork Inn, one of the oldest Atlantic City restaurants.
-Opened in 1912, this venerable spot has welcomed guests for over a century to sample its strong cocktails and upscale food offerings.
+Opened in 1912, this venerable spot is among the best places to go in Atlantic City.
+It has welcomed guests for over a century to sample its strong cocktails and upscale food offerings.

 Chef Vola’s

-Set in a residential home not far from the boardwalk, Chef Vola’s isn’t an easy place to get a reservation, but the effort is worth it.
+If you love Italian food, Chef Vola’s is the place to go.
+Set in a residential home not far from the boardwalk, it isn’t easy to get a reservation, but the effort is worth it.
 Once you find the unmarked restaurant and its secret door, you have access to a world of deliciousness at this sought-after BYOB.

-Portions are large in this intimate, 65-seat restaurant that has been city staple since 1921.
-The menu features Italian classics like linguine with clams, veal Milanese, and chicken parmesan.
-Desserts are to die for.
+Portions are large at this intimate, 65-seat restaurant that has been city staple since 1921.
+The menu features Italian classics like linguine with clams and veal parmesan.
+Desserts are to die for, especially the chilled banana cream pie.

 Back Bay Ale House